-In symposium sessions, a number of speakers discuss a common topic or theme in a manner that brings new insights to the subject.
-Symposia can be submitted to up to three Divisions and Interest groups (DIGs).
+In symposium sessions, several speakers discuss a common topic or theme in a manner that brings new insights to the subject.
+Symposia can be submitted to up to three Divisions and Interest Groups (DIGs).
 There are two types of symposia: Panel Symposia and Presenter Symposia.
-Symposia can be singly sponsored by a division / interest group, or jointly sponsored by up to three DIGs.
+Symposia can be singly sponsored by a DIG, or jointly sponsored by up to three DIGs.
 All symposium sessions are scheduled in 90-minute time blocks and will be held in-person from Sunday through Tuesday.

 Refereed Scholarly Submissions

 Papers and symposia are blind reviewed to help protect the integrity of the submission and review process.

 Papers are double-blind reviewed and are evaluated on clarity, analysis, methodological rigor, and overall quality.
 Double-blind review means that author and submitter information is not known to the reviewers, and reviewer information is not known to the authors or submitter.

 Symposia are single-blind reviewed and are judged on overall quality, interest, relevance to the Division or Interest Group (DIG) to which they are submitted, and innovation and contribution.
 Single-blind review means that author and submitter information is known to the reviewers, but reviewer information is not known to the authors or submitter.